ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ### NewType--Distinct Types Based on Existing Ones

-The `typing.NewType` helper lets you define a distinct type that is interchangeable with some base type at runtime but treated as a separate type by type checkers.
+The `typing.NewType` helper defines a distinct type that is interchangeable with some base type at runtime but treated as a separate type by type checkers.
 For example:

 ```python